Careers360 Logo

-The Supreme Court of India (SC) conducts Advocate on Record (AOR) exam.
-Advocates preparing for the exam need to go through the Advocate on Record exam syllabus 2025.
-The Advocate on Record (AOR) exam consist of four descriptive-type papers.
+The Supreme Court of India (SC) conducts the Advocate on Record (AOR) exam.
+Those preparing for the exam should review the Advocate on Record exam syllabus for 2026.
+The Advocate on Record (AOR) exam consists of four descriptive-type papers.
 These are - Practices and procedures of the Supreme Court, Drafting, Professional ethics and Leading cases.
 To help the advocates in the AOR exam, the SC also provides video lectures on its official website.
-Here, in this article, you can check the details of the syllabus of AOR exam 2025, along with the preparation tips.
+Here, in this article, you can check the details of the syllabus of AOR exam 2026, along with the preparation tips.

 This Story also Contains